-- Does the evidence show different circumstances or different expectations or needs, or different experiences or outcomes (such as different levels of satisfaction, or different rates of participation)? - Are these different effects likely? - Are these effects significantly different? - Could the effect amount to a disadvantage for an island community compared to the Scottish mainland or between island groups?
+• Does the evidence show different circumstances or different expectations or needs, or different experiences or outcomes (such as different levels of satisfaction, or different rates of participation)?
+Yes.
+We aim to see an improvement in outcomes for residents of the ferry-linked isles. • Are these different effects likely?
+Yes • Are these effects significantly different?
+Yes • Could the effect amount to a disadvantage for an island community compared to the mainland or between island groups?
+No. Any differential effect is likely to be to the advantage of ferry-linked isles residents.